cca923/Front-End-Class-FinalProject/README.md

 > ### As a teacher

-- You can create your personal profile and manage calendar grid to schedule each appointment.
+- You can create your personal profile and manage calendar grid for each appointment.
-- Launching a 1-to-1 video chat with students, discussing and revising their resumes at the same time.
+- Launch a 1-to-1 video chat with student to discuss and revise their resumes online immediately.

 > ### As a student

 - You can create a customized resume and print it out.
-- Browsing or filtering the teacher lists by industry that you're interested in.
+- Browse or filter the teacher list by industry that you're interested in.
-- Making appointments and video conferencing with teachers for enhancing resume writing and interviewing skills.
+- Make appointments and video conferencing with teachers for enhancing resume writing and interviewing skills.

 ## Demo Link

 > ### [Re-Live Website](https://re-live-resume-your-life.web.app/)

-Please choose your roles and signin with your account for full experiences.
+Please choose your role and signin with your account for full experiences.

 ## Technologies